kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 # Confounding in causality

 To understand how confounding comes into play within causality, we can take a look at a system that has 3 variables, where X represents the confounder.
-This cna be represented by the graphical model shown below, where the nodes represent the variables and the directed edges represent the relationship with a causal direction.
+This can be represented by the graphical model shown below, where the nodes represent the variables and the directed edges represent the relationship with a causal direction.

 <p align="center">
     <img src="{{site.baseurl}}/assets/img/post_13/dag_confounder_1.png"/>